 Pacific Northwest Regional Resilience

 WELC is dedicated to place-based environmental advocacy.
-We live in Eugene, Seattle, and Portland; and as people who find inspiration in our natural surroundings, we spend our time exploring Puget Sound, the Blue Mountains, Crater Lake, the Cascade-Siskiyou National Monument, and the lesser-traveled corners of Cascadia.
+We live in Eugene, Seattle, Portland, and Bend; and as people who find inspiration in our natural surroundings, we spend our time exploring Puget Sound, the Blue Mountains, Crater Lake, the Cascade-Siskiyou National Monument, and the lesser-traveled corners of Cascadia.

 We partner not only with big, national environmental groups, but local and regional groups as well.
 We’re proud to call Cascadia Wildlands, Oregon Wild, Pacific Rivers, Spokane Riverkeeper, the Klamath-Siskiyou Wildlands Center, Sustainable Northwest, tribal groups, and many more our clients, partners, and friends.
 Together, we can build power and trust by engaging in a broad suite of community-relevant issues, not just traditional conservation issues.